Recovery of Future Data via Convolution Nuclear Norm Minimization: Introduction

-While appealing, the global of TCAS seems ``unrealistic'' according to the existing tensor completion theories~\cite{Candes:2009:math,gross:tit:2011,tc:tpami:2013:ye,tc:tip:2018:zhou,lu:pami:2020}.
+While appealing, the goal of TCAS seems ``unrealistic'' according to the existing tensor completion theories~\cite{Candes:2009:math,gross:tit:2011,tc:tpami:2013:ye,tc:tip:2018:zhou,lu:pami:2020}.
 Consider the case of $n=2$, i.e., matrix completion with arbitrary sampling.
-In this case, for the target matrix $L_0$ to be recoverable from a subset of its entries, it has been shown in~\cite{liu:nips:2017,liu:tpami:2021} that the together of $L_0$ and $\Omega$ ought to obey an \emph{isomeric condition}, which is obviously violated by the setup of arbitrary sampling---note that arbitrary sampling allows some columns and rows of $L_0$ to be \emph{wholly missing}.
-Yet, we would like to clarify that the isomeric condition is indispensable only when the circumstance is restricted within the scope of Low-Rank Matrix Completion (LRMC)~\cite{Candes:2009:math}, where the target $L_0$ has the lowest Tucker rank among all the matrices that satisfy the constraint given by the observed entries.
+In this case, for the target matrix $\mathbf{L}_0$ to be recoverable from a subset of its entries, it has been shown in~\cite{liu:nips:2017,liu:tpami:2021} that the together of $\mathbf{L}_0$ and $\Omega$ ought to obey an \emph{isomeric condition}, which is obviously violated by the setup of arbitrary sampling---note that arbitrary sampling allows some columns and rows of $\mathbf{L}_0$ to be \emph{wholly missing}.
+Yet, we would like to clarify that the isomeric condition is indispensable only when the circumstance is restricted within the scope of Low-Rank Matrix Completion (LRMC)~\cite{Candes:2009:math}, where the target $\mathbf{L}_0$ has the lowest Tucker rank among all the matrices that satisfy the constraint given by the observed entries.
 Beyond the field of Tucker low-rankness, as we will show, it is indeed possible to solve TCAS without imposing any restrictions on the sampling pattern.

 Interestingly, the tool for addressing TCAS had already been established several decades ago, namely the prominent \emph{Fourier sparsity}---the phenomenon that most of the Fourier coefficients of a signal are zero or approximately so.
-Concretely, TCAS can be addressed by a well-known method termed Discrete Fourier Transform (DFT) based $\ell_1$ minimization ($\mathrm{DFT}_{\ell_1}$):
+Concretely, TCAS can be addressed by a straightforward, but not specifically studied method termed Discrete Fourier Transform (DFT) based $\ell_1$ minimization ($\mathrm{DFT}_{\ell_1}$):